 Treating an Acute or Initial Phase

-The doctor must monitor the drug effects carefully including regularly checking a patient's blood sugar (glucose) and cholesterol levels, as well as measuring any weight gain or changes in blood pressure or heart rate.
+The doctor must monitor the drug effects carefully including regularly checking a person's blood sugar (glucose) and cholesterol levels, as well as measuring any weight gain or changes in blood pressure or heart rate.
 If a single antipsychotic medication does not work, the doctor may prescribe a second one.
-Due to increased risk of side effects and drug interactions, the American Psychiatric Association does not recommend that patients use more than two antipsychotic medications at one time.
+Due to increased risk of side effects and drug interactions, the American Psychiatric Association does not recommend that people use more than two antipsychotic medications at one time.

 A psychiatrist may also prescribe other types of medication, such as antidepressants or antianxiety drugs, if necessary.

 Antipsychotic medications for schizophrenia are divided into two classes:

 - Typical antipsychotics, also called first-generation antipsychotics, which are older medications, first approved in the 1950s.